SIAM PARK: Everything You NEED to Know! (2026 Guide)

 If you’re visiting Siam Park, getting some form of priority access is basically a must.
 Otherwise, you will most likely spend hours waiting in line, and trust me, some queues can get extremely long by midday.

-Unlike other parks, Siam Park offers a variety of tickets for purchase:
+Siam Park offers a variety of tickets to suit different types of visitors:

 Powered by GetYourGuide

-• Waterproof phone pouch - As long as your hands are free, you’ll be able to take your phone/ action camera into most attractions.
+• Waterproof phone pouch: As long as your hands are free, you’ll be able to take your phone/ action camera into most rides.

-• Water shoes - Going with flip-flops/ sliders is a mistake, because you’ll need to take them off on every ride.
+• Water shoes: Going with flip-flops/ sliders is a mistake, because you’ll need to take them off on every ride, and they might disappear.

 • Sun cream

-• Jewellery - You may need to remove your jewellery on certain attractions, so it’s best to take all the jewellery off before starting the day at Siam Park.
+• Jewellery: You may need to remove your jewellery on certain attractions, due to safety, so it’s best to take all the jewellery off before starting the day at Siam Park.
+This way you also avoid losing it accidentally.

-• Free sun-beds, tubes, life jackets, umbrellas, WIFI, dressing rooms and showers.
+• There are free sun-beds, tubes, life jackets, umbrellas, WIFI, dressing rooms and showers.

 In our opinion, and remember that this is a personal preference, our favourite ones are Tower of Power, Saifa, Singha, and The Dragon.
 These are mandatory for us.
 But honestly, almost every ride in Siam Park is great.